Higher Ability Pupils

 - believe their child would benefit from being at the top of the ability for one school, rather than lower down in another

-- noted that in 2018 high ability students at Wye made as good progress as students at the local grammar schools
+- noted that in the 2018, 2019 and 2020 GCSE results, high ability students at Wye made as good progress as students at the local grammar schools

 The Classroom Matters – Learning at Wye School

 For all core subjects – English, Mathematics and Science – we group students by ability.
 These sets are predominantly based on their Key Stage 2 SATS scores and other baseline tests that students take at the start of Year 7.
 Setting is continually monitored to ensure that all students are stretched and challenged in each of their subjects.
 Within classroom, teachers plan and cater for high ability students, encouraging students to demonstrate higher level thinking and offer clearly differentiated tasks to extend the learning of all students.

 Beyond the Classroom – Opportunities for the Most Able

 Our co-curriculum and enrichment week activity programmes allow children to choose from a wide range of activities.
 These are highly diverse and allow students to pursue their own interests.

 Our Student Voice in Action group gives students a choice to devise and realise ideas which would normally be the reserve of teachers.
 Our students have contributed to our transition events, our behaviour and reward systems, our library, their social areas and helped organise numerous events.